Food hygiene for your business

 If you serve or supply food direct to the public, you may be covered by the Food Hygiene Rating Scheme.

-Your rating will be based on what is seen on the day of inspection and you may be given a hygiene rating from 5 to 0, based on the food hygiene standards found at the time.
+Your rating will be based on what is seen on the day of inspection and you may be given a hygiene rating from 5 (very good) to 0 (urgent improvement is required), based on the food hygiene standards found at the time.

 Displaying the rating sticker at your customer entrance is mandatory in Wales and Northern Ireland.
 It is voluntary in England.